IsaiahLeiva/fs-journal/notes/04-bootstrap.md

 Basically go over the bootstrap elements of changing elements from fullscreen to mobile.

 Go over websites to clone and start practicing them.

+'Checked' will mark a checkbox that you have for your element.